joelpurra/factorio-save-upgrader/README.md

 **Shorter map upgrade timeout**

-A shorter timeout can speed things up if you have many save files, but if your map is too complex or your machine to slow it might fail.
+A shorter timeout can speed things up if you have many save files, but if your map is too complex or your machine too slow it might fail.

 You can also increase the timeout, and connect to the game server to verify that the upgrade worked.
 Start Factorio and connect to address `localhost` from the multiplayer menu.